Farha (film): Political reaction

 Following the 1 December release on Netflix, the streaming platform and film were criticised by Israeli politicians.
 Israel's finance minister Avigdor Lieberman criticised Netflix for streaming the production and ordered the treasury to revoke state funding to Al Saraya Theater, which scheduled screenings of the film, with the "goal of preventing the screening of this shocking film or other similar ones in the future".
 Culture minister Hili Tropper called a screening by an Israeli theatre "a disgrace".
 The reaction to the film has focused on a scene that depicts the killing of a Palestinian family by Israeli soldiers.
 In the days following its release, Farha became the target of a coordinated downvoting campaign on IMDb, while the filmmakers were subjected to harassment on social media.
-The campaign "appears to have backfired", according The Hollywood Reporter, with the film's ratings on IMDb quickly rebounding.
+The campaign "appears to have backfired", according to The Hollywood Reporter, with the film's ratings on IMDb quickly rebounding.
 Sallam responded to the criticism in an interview with Time magazine, noting that she had been subjected to "hateful, racist messages":

-The reason I'm so shocked by the backlash is because I didn't show anything.
-Compared to what happened during the massacres, this was a small event.
-I don't know why some Israeli officials are very upset about this scene.
-It's blurry and out of focus because I always said it's about this girl's journey...
-I feel it is intended to harm the Oscars campaign so I really hope it doesn't affect this negatively...
-Denying the Nakba is like denying who I am and that I exist.
-It's very offensive to deny a tragedy that my grandparents and my father went through and witnessed, and to make fun of it in the attacks that I'm receiving.

 Reception

-A review in The New York Times described the film as "a brutal kind of coming-of-age story" and that while it "primarily unfolds in a tiny storage room, [the film] speaks volumes".
+The New York Times reviewer Beatrice Loayza described the film as "a brutal kind of coming-of-age story" and that while it "primarily unfolds in a tiny storage room, [the film] speaks volumes".
 CNN said that the film offers "a perspective on the events that led to Israel's founding that is rarely seen or heard on a global mainstream platform".
-In a review for The Hindu, Farha is praised for "succinctly put[ting] forth its messaging, conveying the brutality of violence through a barebones narrative".
+In a review for The Hindu, Pallavi Keswani praised Farha for "succinctly put[ting] forth its messaging, conveying the brutality of violence through a barebones narrative".
+Reviewing the film for the Institute for Palestine Studies, Umayyah Cable, an assistant professor at the University of Michigan, wrote that "the script is often didactic, the editing is at times rushed, and performances by the film's biggest name actors are sometimes surprisingly awkward".
+Cable summarised: "Farha is not a very good film, but it is spectacular nonetheless."

-On Rotten Tomatoes, the film has an approval rating of 100% (based on 8 reviews), with an average rating of 7.5 out of 10.
+The activist group Iron Lion Zion viewed the film negatively, claiming it contains a blood libel and would lead to Antisemitism.

 Awards

 Farha was the winner of the Best Youth Feature Film category at the 2022 Asia Pacific Screen Awards.
-The film is Jordan's submission in the Best International Feature Film category at the 95th Academy Awards.
+The film was Jordan's submission in the Best International Feature Film category at the 95th Academy Awards.